 Philadelphia Stories Collection: Northern Adapted Pigeon Peas (Gandules) *POSTER*

-This packet illustration is part of the Philadelphia Museum of Art's Community Spotlight initiative.
+This illustration is part of the Philadelphia Museum of Art's Community Spotlight initiative.

 Northern Adapted Pigeon Peas (Gandules) poster on glossy paper.

 Size: 11" x 17"

 Your poster will be shipped separately in a mailing tube ($3.00 will be added to your shipping fee).
 For international orders, please contact us about shipping costs.